cortexlabs/cortex/docs/apis/request-handlers.md

                 https://microsoft.github.io/onnxruntime/api_summary.html#onnxruntime.NodeArg

     Returns:
         A dictionary containing model input names as keys and python lists or numpy arrays as values.
-If the model only has a single input, then a python list or numpy array can be returned instead of a dictionary with a single key.
+If the model only has a single input, then a python list or numpy array can be returned.
     """
     pass

 def post_inference(prediction, metadata):
-    """Modify prediction from model before adding it to response payload.
+    """Modify a prediction from the model before responding to the request.

     Args:
         prediction: The output of the model.